vveisard/lab-timeline/WORK.md

-# STORY delete all useless code and
+# STORY refactor getRelativeIn

-I've realized that it's all useless.
-I can achieve everything explicitly with section data
+## TODO add RangeData.getRelativeIn(value, bound, direction)

-## TODO in lib math, delete RangeState
+## TODO add tests for RangeData.get

-including tests

-## TODO in lib timline, delete all code

 ---

-# STORY as a user of @vegabyte-studios/math
+# STORY as a user of @vegabyte-studios/base-lib-math

-I want to add "bounds behavior" to RangeData which describes how time behaves when out of bounds of section This bound behavior
+I want to add "bounds behavior" to RangeData functions which describes how time behaves when out of bounds of range

 ## TODO create BoundBehavior enum